chrispader/EyeMind/README.md

 -  The main process model should have the id "main" or "Main"
 - The sub-processes should be stored in different files (avoid using the sub-processes links available in bpmn.io where one collasped sub-process, leads you to the underlying model)
 - You should know in advance the following information

-    a. screen resolution (recommended 1920-1080)
+    - a. screen resolution (recommended 1920-1080)

-    b. screen dimension in inches
+    - b. screen dimension in inches

-    c. distance between the eye-tracker and the person
+    - c. distance between the eye-tracker and the participant
 -  There should be no display scalling in your computer
-- It is recommended to always start a new instance of EyeMind and the eye-tracking sever for each data-collection

 ##### Models Import